RosterElf Logo

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and which employees and pay types it covers.

 Policy statement

-The organisation's approach to timesheet approval.
+The organisation's commitment to accurate, timely timesheet approval.

 Submission deadlines

-When employees must submit timesheets.
+When employees must submit completed timesheets each period.

 Approval workflow